Geneva Convention on Road Traffic: Cross-border vehicles

 The requirement to display a distinguishing sign as defined in the Geneva Convention on Road Traffic is waived between some countries, for example within the European Economic Area, for vehicles with registration plates in the common EU format (which incorporates the distinguishing sign into the registration plate).
 This is also possible in countries party to the newer Vienna Convention on Road Traffic, and between Canada and the United States (where the province, state, or district of registration is usually embossed or surface-printed on the vehicle registration plate).

 International Driving Permit

 The Geneva Convention on Road Traffic is one of three conventions that governs International Driving Permits.
 The other two are the 1926 Paris International Convention relative to Motor Traffic and the 1968 Vienna Convention on Road Traffic.
-When a state is contracting to more than one convention, the newest one terminate and replace previous ones in relation between those states.
+When a state is contracting to more than one convention, the newest one terminates and replaces previous ones in relation between those states.

 The 1949 Convention's description of a driving permit and international driving permit are located in Annexes 9 and 10.
 The 1949 Geneva Convention states that an IDP remains valid for one year from the date of issue.

+Article 24 of the convention describes requirements for drivers of motor vehicles in international traffic.
+Key of those are: